Lemon Sweetened Condensed Milk Buttercream

 The powdered sugar in this recipe helps the frosting to form a light crust.
 To set it faster or harder, chill it for a bit.

 They now have squeeze bottles of sweetened condensed milk, making it easier to use just a bit.
-If you have to open and can and you’re not sure how to use the rest, the leftovers make an out of this world coffee creamer.
-Otherwise, you can always make more frosting!
+If you opened can and you’re not sure how to use the rest, the leftovers make an out of this world coffee creamer.
+Check out my collection of condensed milk recipes for more ideas.
+There are all kinds of desserts you can make with the rest of the milk, but there is also a pasta salad and a coleslaw recipe if you want to make a side dish instead of a dessert.

 If you normally find buttercream too sweet, you can play with adding a bit more lemon juice to tame it a bit.
 Add about a teaspoon more lemon juice and reduce the sweetened condensed milk but a Tablespoon.
 Adjust until you get your desired flavor and consistency.